All Episodes

 Well, certainly I wouldn't have written a whole book if I didn't think that the death was suspicious.

-But at the end of the day, Why is it the authorities spend 30 million dollars?
+But at the end of the day, why is it the authorities spend $30 million cases should be open and shut in a week?

-You told me something earlier today that I think is relevant when you consider McDougall's untimely passing and that would be That Linda Tripp, who has the tapes, allegedly, of Monica Lewinsky, is under guard.
+You told me something earlier today that I think is relevant when you consider McDougall's untimely passing, and that would be that Linda Tripp, who has the tapes allegedly, of Monica Lewinsky, is under guard.

 Linda Tripp's under guard?